What’s it Cost?

 Attorney fees for most bankruptcy filings are $1,400.
 The Bankruptcy Court charges a filing fee of $338.
 So in most cases a chapter 7 filing will cost a total of $1,738.

 Do I have to Pay it all at Once?

 No. You can hire us with an initial payment of $400.
 Once we’re hired, we’ll start preparing your paper work.
 After you have hired us, you can also refer creditor calls to us.

 Do I have to Pay in Full Prior to the Filing of My Case?

-For chapter 7 cases, you must us pay in full prior to the filing of your case.
-Under 7th Circuit case law, if you owe us money when your case is filed your debt to us is wiped out by your bankruptcy filing.
-In addition, under the rules of the Supreme Court of Wisconsin, your attorney has an ethical responsibility to inform the you that your unpaid balance has been wiped out by your bankruptcy filing.
+For chapter 7 cases, you must pay your attorney fees in full prior to the filing of your case.
+Under 7th Circuit case law, if you owe your attorney money when your case is filed, that debt to your attorney is wiped out by your bankruptcy filing.
+In addition, under the rules of the Supreme Court of Wisconsin, your attorney has an ethical responsibility to inform you that your unpaid balance has been wiped out by your bankruptcy filing.

 Unlike in chapter 7, you do not have to pay your attorney fees in full prior to filing a chapter 13 bankruptcy.
 In most cases you only pay a small part of your attorney fees prior to filing.
 The balance will be paid through your chapter 13 plan after your case has been filed.
 Contact us for more information.